Glossary

 application

 The Endpoint Troubleshooting application is the web portal used by users and administrators.
 It is an example of a Consumer application.
+It is a web application on the 1E Server Website and provides the following:

 • Browser connection providing the Endpoint Troubleshooting and Administration pages.